About Laser & Refractive Surgery

 about us image

-• Nearsightedness (Myopia): This is a common condition where the eye sees close objects clearly, but distant things are blurry.
-It occurs when the eye grows too long, or the cornea is too curved, causing light to focus before it reaches the retina.
-Laser eye surgery, such as LASIK, is commonly used to treat myopia.
+• Nearsightedness (Myopia): This is a common condition in which the eye sees close objects clearly but distant vision is blurred.
+It occurs when the eye grows too long or the cornea is too curved, causing light to focus before it reaches the retina.

 • Astigmatism: This refractive error occurs when the cornea or lens is not perfectly round, causing light to focus on more than one spot on the retina.
-The result is a blurry or distorted vision at all distances.
+The result is blurry or distorted vision at all distances.
 It can often occur along with nearsightedness or farsightedness.
-Treatment options include corrective lenses or laser vision correction surgeries like LASIK.

-At Moorfields Eye Hospitals, our refractive (LASIK) specialists in Dubai and Abu Dhabi have extensive sub-speciality training in diagnosing and treating all refractive errors using the latest diagnostic tools and advanced techniques, to reduce dependency on eyewear and enhance the quality of life.
+At Moorfields Eye Hospitals, our vision correction specialists in Dubai and Abu Dhabi have extensive sub-speciality training in diagnosing and treating all refractive errors using the latest diagnostic tools and advanced techniques, to reduce dependency on eyewear and enhance the quality of life.

 Comprehensive assessments